Kanang anak Langkau: Early life and military service

 Kanang anak Langkau was born on 2 March 1945 in Julau, Sarawak.
 He entered military service with the British Army, as an Iban Tracker, attending Jungle Warfare School in Ulu Tiram in early 1962.
 Kanang was attached to the 42 Commando serving during the Brunei Revolt and during the Indonesia-Malaysia Confrontation.
 He later served with the Royal New Zealand Infantry Regiment.
 He was absorbed into the Sarawak Rangers which eventually became part of the Malaysian Rangers when Malaysia was formed on 16 September 1963.

 Kanang joined the Sarawak Rangers as an Iban tracker on 21 April 1962, under the recruitment efforts of the late Bennett Jarrow.
 At that time, the Sarawak Rangers were part of the British Army but later became part of the Malaysian Army's Royal Ranger Regiment following the formation of Malaysia on 16 September 1963, which included the Federation of Malaya, Singapore, Sabah (then North Borneo), and Sarawak.
 Singapore later separated, and Brunei opted not to join.

-During an operation in the Korbu Forest Reserve at Fort Legap on 1 June 1979, Sergeant Kanang's team encountered an enemy resting camp while tracking enemy forces.
+During an operation in the Korbu Forest Reserve at Fort Legap on 1 June 1979, Sergeant Kanang's team encountered an resting camp of communist insurgents while tracking enemy forces.
 Despite being outnumbered, Sergeant Kanang, from the 8th Battalion Royal Rangers, initiated an attack on the camp.
 Two Rangers were wounded in the battle, while five enemy combatants were killed, and equipment was seized.
 For his bravery, Sergeant Kanang was awarded the "Pingat Gagah Berani", the highest honor for gallantry, by His Majesty the King.

-In an incident in Tanah Hitam, Perak, on 8 February 1980 a soldier was killed.
+In an incident in Tanah Hitam, Perak, on 8 February 1980, a soldier was killed.
 Kanang, leading a platoon, was sent to track the enemy down and eliminate them.
 For eleven days, they tracked the enemy until they stumbled upon a much larger enemy force at Ladang Kinding, Sungei Siput, Perak.
-Kanang successfully tracks down the enemy.
+Kanang successfully tracked down the enemy.
 Eleven days after the death of the soldier, he managed to track and identify the enemy's route of escape.
 On 19 February 1980 at around 1500, after conducting a reconnaissance, his platoon estimated the location of the enemy, which was located near their location.
 They were actually inside the location of the enemy.

-At that moment, Sergeant Kanang was approximately 8 meters from the enemy sentry's location.
+At that moment, Sergeant Kanang was approximately 8 metres from the enemy sentry's location.
 Realizing that, he launched an assault towards the right by firing towards the right of the enemy with his platoon.
 After launching the attack, they realised that the enemy's main force was on the left, below the slope of the hill.
 He switched the direction of the assault to the left.
 They ploughed through the enemy but a large force of the enemy escaped.
-The platoon and Kanang managed to capture five Communist Terrorists on that day.
+The platoon and Kanang managed to capture five communist terrorists on that day.
 Sergeant Kanang was repeatedly shot, he took three rounds from the enemy into his body.
 He was in a coma for two months in the hospital but recuperated and was back on active duty.